 The School recognizes that:

-- some students may go through a busy period, finding it difficult to balance commitments and they get behind in their work; and,
+- Some students may go through a busy period, finding it difficult to balance commitments and they get behind in their work.

 A student can be assigned to the GLC if:

-- the Director of the Middle School or the advisor feel that some short-term focus on academics is required; or,
+- The director of Middle School or the advisor feels that some short-term focus on academics is required.

-- the student voluntarily attends the GLC.
-A student will not be permitted to attend unless he acquires written permission or an email is sent from his coach/supervising teacher to the Director of the Middle School or the GLC Co-ordinator approving the student’s missed co-curricular commitment.
-This permission should be communicated to the Director of the Middle School or the GLC Co-ordinator 24 hours in advance of the GLC session.
+- The student voluntarily attends the GLC.
+A student will not be permitted to attend unless he acquires written permission or an email is sent from his coach/supervising teacher to the director of Middle School or the GLC coordinator approving the student’s missed co-curricular commitment.
+This permission should be communicated to the director of Middle School or the GLC co-ordinator 24 hours in advance of the GLC session.

-- The student, parent, advisor, coach, and Housemaster are then informed of the GLC referral.
-The assignment must be submitted to the GLC Co-ordinator on the fourth day following the referral
+- The student, parent, advisor, coach, and head of house are then informed of the GLC referral.
+The assignment must be submitted to the GLC coordinator on the fourth day following the referral